moughxyz/viberunner/README.md

 ### Tab Management

 #### **Opening New Tabs**

 - **File Drop**: Dropping a file opens it in a new tab (or transforms the current "New Tab")
-- **Standalone Apps**: Launching standalone apps creates dedicated tabs
+- **Standalone Runners**: Launching standalone apps creates dedicated tabs
 - **New Tab Button**: Click the "+" button to create a new empty tab

 #### **Tab Switching**

 - **Click to Switch**: Click any tab to switch to it instantly
 - **Visual Feedback**: Active tab is highlighted with proper visual hierarchy
 - **Content Isolation**: Each tab maintains completely isolated content and state

 #### **Tab Closing**

 - **Close Button**: Hover over tabs to reveal the close button (✕)
 - **Auto-cleanup**: Closing tabs automatically cleans up resources and React components
 - **Last Tab Protection**: New tab is automatically created if you close the last tab